TagnumElite/VectorBot/docs/faq.rst

 Questions regarding cogs.utils.parser.Parser

-Why does some of the Server[Members/Roles/Channels] have blank perms
+Why does some of the Server[Members/Roles/Channels] have blank perms or confs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-That is because I am going to use that for permission management for roles.
+That is to do with config and permission handleing for each server separately.
-We won't store discord default perms but custom perms for the bots commands!